-Odd student nights happened here & there every now & again, but they were well overrated & more about their daft quiffs, than their tunes.
+Odd student nights happened here & there every now & again, but we thought they were well overrated & often more about their daft quiffs, than their tunes.

 Small house parties would take place every weekend in the west of the City in Fenham.
-That was where all the student population used to live back then, but they were a bit hit & miss really.
+That was where all the student population used to live back then, long before they flooded into Jesmond, but they all were a bit hit & miss really.

 Club wise, if you were a non white, a student, a girl, or anything other than a white geordie male, you got hassle almost wherever you went, if not from the customers, then the doormen of almost any Club you visited.

-The city’s Bar & Club doors were run in the main by either gangsters, or wannabe ones.
+Thugs ran the city’s Bar & Club doors & the doormen were in the main, either gangsters, or wannabe ones.

-Then there was the cops… This is pre Hillsborough, pre the death of Stephen Lawrence (& the ensuing Macpherson Report), we are talking about.
+This is pre Hillsborough, pre the death of Stephen Lawrence & the ensuing Macpherson Report that we are talking about.

-The police hadn’t ever really been rumbled for anything yet & were still overtly racist & a law unto themselves.
+The Feds hadn’t ever really been rumbled for anything yet & were still super comfortable with being overtly, openly & proactively racist & a total law unto themselves.

-No magistrate would ever take the word of a member of the public against that of a copper, this was the 80s, it was unheard of & everybody knew that.
+No magistrate would ever take the word of a member of the public (let alone a Black one) against that of a copper, this was the 80s, that was unheard of & everybody knew that.

 We were arrested & detained on suspected terrorism charges, prior to starting in the Trent, in the early 80’s.
 This was when the major race riots (due to the Sus Laws) were happening in Brixton, Handsworth, Toxteth & elsewhere in the country.